Ceres-Blockchain-Solutions/svarog-test/README.md

 ## Important Note

 In this example, the pre-built Substrate Frame node template was used. **However, we recommend building the desired node on your own machine, as otherwise, there is a chance that the runner may not function properly.** If you build your own node, place it in the **/runners** folder and run it with appropriate command.
-Frame node for this example is built on Ubuntu 22.04.3 LTS.
+The Frame node for this example was built on Ubuntu 22.04.3 LTS.

 ## Running the network

-In this example, launching an instance of the default Substrate node can be achieved with the following command (change name of binary if you built your own node):
+Launching an instance of the default Substrate node can be achieved with the following command **(Note: change name of binary if you built your own node)**:

 ```bash
 npx svarog-runner frame